2.4.8. Network connections#

 Return to your first virtual terminal and type:

-$ write rsplx001 pts/1
+$ write gavanderhoorn pts/1

-replacing, of course, rsplx001 by your login name and pts/1 by the name of your second terminal.
+replacing, of course, gavanderhoorn by your login name and pts/1 by the name of your second terminal.
 The system will now ask for input; just type a message and press Enter.
 If you want to stop entering lines, press Ctrl-D.

 Now look at the second terminal and see whether your message has arrived.
 Note how it prints your name and terminal, so this feature sadly can’t be used to send fake messages…